slro/mflod/mflod/crypto/README.md

  5. Prepend the result of the previous step with a 4-byte indentification string `(4)`: *FLOD*.
 This value is used to determine a successful decryption of a header block on a side of the recipient.
- 6. Pad result of the previous step according to [OAEP](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding) padding standard
+ 6. **Note** that the result of the previous step would not fit into a single RSA block therefore it has to be split into several blocks.
+Pad each block of header according to [OAEP](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding) padding standard complying with RSAES-OAEP.
- 7. Encrypt the result of the previous step with RSA using public key of the recipient.
-The result is a local block `(200)` and itself is a full `(2) HEADER` block.
+ 7. Encrypt the result of the previous step (each block separetely) with RSA using public key of the recipient.
+Concatenate resulting ciphertext blocks which is a local block `(200)` and itself is a full `(2) HEADER` block.

 Note that *steps 2-4 are optional* and can be omitted depending on a sender's decision.
 Though it would not allow the recipient to verify the identity of the sender in any way.
 It still allows the recipient to decrypt a message.

+If there is not actual signature in the header blocks `(3)` and `(20)` should be filled with a random data.
+The [ASN.1 Backed Structure](#asn1-backed-structure) section describes how existence or absence of signature can be determined from a content of a header.

 The minimal required size of RSA keypair for both sender and recipient is 1024 bits.
 The recommended size of RSA keypair is at least 2048 bits.